ChronoMonochrome/android_build_chrono_kernel/README.md

 Two build variants are supported:

-1) make codina
+1) make janice

 Full version, genfstab and ramdisks are included.

-2) make codina-light
+2) make janice-light

 Light version, genfstab and ramdisks aren't included.
 This is useful for those ROMs that use specific ramdisk, or if fstab shouldn't be overriden after kernel installation.